graphcore/tutorials/tutorials/sst/README.md

 #### Hiding outputs
 Sometimes it may happen that your post-execution file contains very long output, which when transformed to markdown will take up a lot of space.
-You can hide output from such a cell by adding a special comment to your code:
+You can hide such output from such a cell by adding a special comment to your code:
-`# remove_output`.
+`# remove_output` - note that line with this tag will be hidden.
 For example:

 ```python
 for _ in range(1000):